-V.Echocardiography:
+V. Echocardiography:

-Echocardiographic images were obtained using GE Vivid S5 with a 3.5-MHz transducer.
-All patients were examined with conventional two-dimensional echocardiography (using standard twodimensional, pulse-wave Doppler, color flow Doppler, and M-mode echocardiographic methods) and speckle tracking analysis according to standardized protocol.
-Echocardiographic study measurements are performed in the left lateral decubitus position according to the recommendations of the American Echocardiography Society.
-All measurements were made by the same operator using the same machine to avoid the bias by different operators and devices.
+Echocardiographic images obtained using Affiniti 70 Echo device, Philips.
+All patients were examined with conventional two-dimensional echocardiography (using standard twodimensional, pulse-wave Doppler, color Doppler, and M-mode echocardiographic methods) and speckle tracking analysis according to standardized protocol.
+Echocardiographic measurements are performed in the left lateral decubitus position according to the recommendations of American society of echocardiography (ASE).
+All measurements were achieved by two independent observers to minimize inter observer variability.